 In cancer, cellular stresses such as oncogenic activation, oxidative/genotoxic stress, mitochondrial dysfunction and chemo/radiotherapy can induce cellular senescence and the persistence of senescent cells can eventually cause neoplastic conversion as well as SASP-related chronic inflammation.
 Further the accretion of senescence cells within the tumor can lead to immune evasion and immune suppression.
 Promising therapeutic approaches focusing on either clearance of senescent cells (senolytics) or prevention of their proinflammatory impact (SASP blockade) are in development.
 In cancer, a “one-two punch” approach in which an initial drug that selectively induces senescence in the tumor cells is combined or quickly followed by a senolytic agent that eradicates the senescent cells, has recently been proposed as a means to potentiate conventional therapies.

-Similarly, evidence is emerging that the accumulation of senescent cells in organs, such as the heart, lungs, and kidneys, can be a significant contributing factor in fibrosis and subsequent organ dysfunction.
+Similarly, evidence is emerging that the accumulation of senescent cells in organs, such as the heart, lungs, and kidneys, can be a significant contributing factor in autoimmunity, fibrosis and subsequent organ dysfunction.
 While this correlation is best exemplified in age-related fibrotic diseases, such as IPF and cardiomyopathy, our increasing understanding of cellular senescence points to an inflammatory signaling component that occurs irrespective of aging, and for which the molecular mechanisms remain unclear.
 Clearance of senescent cells can alleviate fibrotic progression but there are no current interventions available that can efficiently and durably reverse fibrosis.
 Thus, potential therapeutic approaches that inhibit or reverse fibrosis could come in the form of senomorphics that alter the senescence program or alter the fibrosis-associated SASP profile or senolytics capable of selectively destroying senescent myofibroblasts/fibroblasts or mesenchymal cells in the respective tissue.

 Specific Areas of Interest Include: